-The plant is expected to be ready by next year.
+The plant is expected to be ready by 2020.

-About 3,000 delegates from around the world are here for the conference, which will run till Friday at the Sands Expo and Convention Centre at Marina Bay Sands.
+About 3,000 delegates from around the world are here for the conference, which runs from June 24 to 28 at the Sands Expo and Convention Centre at Marina Bay Sands.
 Among the participants are 850 scientists, including four Nobel laureates.

-The biennial event is organised this year by the Materials Research Society Singapore and Nanyang Technological University (NTU).
+The biennial event is organised this year by the Materials Research Society Singapore and the Nanyang Technological University (NTU).

-NTU president Subra Suresh said that research in materials science, including biological materials, contributes to many applications, such as drug delivery, diagnostics and therapeutics.
-"There are so many different dimensions, different scales.
-From the tiniest to large materials, such as materials for bridges and roads," he said.
+President of NTU, Professor Subra Suresh, said that research in materials science, including biological materials, contributes to many applications, such as drug delivery, diagnostics and therapeutics.

+"There are so many different dimensions, different scales - from the tiniest to large materials, such as materials for bridges and roads."

-He cited three-dimensional (3D) printing to show how materials science is poised to impact every aspect of how people live.
+He cited 3D-printing to show how materials science is poised to impact every aspect of how people live.